 Home page.
 Landing page.
 Squeeze page.
 Are they all the same?
 Quite confusing?
 Yeah, I got you.
 They can be the same in some aspects but all three of them are different from each other.
 Let’s see what makes a squeeze page different from the rest and what characterizes and defines it.
 Let’s start by defining what is a squeeze page.

-A squeeze page is a website that is intentionally and artistically designed to exchange something valuable aiming to collect information from your visitors.
-The idea is to obtain the name and email address of your potential consumers using an appealing offer and copy.
+A squeeze page is a website that is intentionally and artistically designed to exchange something valuable to collect information from your visitors.
+A Squeeze Page goal is to obtain information from potential consumers (email, phone, name...) using an appealing offer and copy.

 A squeeze page effectively collects what most marketers still consider one of the most powerful marketing tools— email addresses.
 Customers voluntarily provide their information creating an opportunity to convert leads into sales later.
 Through email, you can even build long-lasting relationships with your leads.

 It is effective in all kinds of businesses and industries.
 Whether you are in tech, food, education, beauty, and fashion, or whatever else, you can make a squeeze page work for you!
 Visiting your website already shows that a visitor is interested in what you have to offer, you can take advantage of that to push lead further into your sales funnel— into regular customers.